Oldsmobile Aurora: Origins

-Design work on what would become the Aurora began as early as the late 1980s with the 1989 Oldsmobile Tube Car engineering concept; designed by Bud Chandler, the concept served as a preview of design elements that would later be used on the production Aurora, including a full-width taillamp, wraparound rear windshield, and frameless windows.
-Unlike the eventual production car, the Tube Car used a pillarless hardtop design with suicide doors.
-The final production design was signed off on in July 1989, originally set for a 1992 start of production.
+Design work on what would become the Aurora began as early as the late 1980s with the 1989 Oldsmobile Tube Car engineering concept.
+Designed by Bud Chandler, the concept served as a preview of key Aurora design elements, including a full-width taillamp, wraparound rear windshield, and frameless windows.
+Unlike the production car, the Tube Car used a pillarless hardtop design with suicide doors.
+The final production design was approved in July 1989, originally set for 1992 production.

 By the Aurora's introduction, Oldsmobile sales had fallen from a record high of 1,066,122 in 1985 to 402,936 in 1993; rumors of the division's demise were rampant, which GM at the time firmly denied.
 Competition from Acura, Infiniti and Lexus offered similar products with better reputations for durability and reliability; Oldsmobile also suffered from models that some claimed looked too similar to other vehicles in the General Motors portfolio.
 While this had been partially rectified with the final generation of 98, 88, and Cutlass Supreme models, an advertising campaign using the controversial slogan "not your father's Oldsmobile" further alienated many loyal buyers and customers.
 GM developed the Aurora to rejuvenate Oldsmobile as a result.

-The Aurora bore no Oldsmobile badging save for the radio-CD-cassette deck and engine cover (during focus group testing, potential customers had been repelled when they learned the Aurora was in truth an Oldsmobile).
-At one point, then-division head John Rock (who had recently arrived from the GMC division) proposed using the Aurora name to replace the Oldsmobile brand entirely and offer cars in a similar fashion to GM's nascent Saturn division (a plan ultimately nixed by the GM higher-ups, though for a period Saturn's no-haggle pricing was implemented).
+The Aurora bore no Oldsmobile badging save for the radio-CD-cassette deck and engine cover, as focus groups were turned off on learning the car would be marketed as an Oldsmobile.
+Then-division head John Rock (who had recently arrived from the GMC division) proposed using the Aurora name to replace the Oldsmobile brand entirely and offer cars similarly to GM's nascent Saturn division (a plan ultimately nixed by the GM higher-ups, though for a time Saturn's no-haggle pricing was implemented).
 Instead, the Aurora used a stylized A emblem, foreshadowing a similar restyling of Oldsmobile's corporate "rocket" emblem for 1997.

-One bizarre footnote of development was a 1993 incident where a prototype Aurora, driven by freelance car reviewer Tim Dunne, was nearly totaled after a four-foot log fell from a Michigan Department of Natural Resources truck (Dunne was able to maneuver the Aurora so much that only the right front wheel was struck); this subsequently led then-governor John Engler to purchase an Aurora (Engler having been a life-long Oldsmobile customer).
+During development, Tim Dunne in 1993 was driving a prototype Aurora, which was nearly totaled after a four-foot log fell from a Michigan Department of Natural Resources truck.
+Dunne was able to maneuver the Aurora and largely avoid major damage.
+Subsequently then-governor John Engler purchased an Aurora, having been a life-long Oldsmobile customer.

 Oldsmobile subsequently borrowed Aurora styling cues for its Intrigue and compact Alero models.